 When I first started paddling, I was a fan of fixed length paddles.
 That is because cheap split paddles were heavy.
 A fixed length paddle was lighter and stronger.

 Carbon or high-end wooden paddles are the best.
-Fibreglass is somewhere in the middle, good for a spare paddle or occasional light use.
-Plastic and aluminium are the worst, and I suggest avoiding them.
+Fiberglass is somewhere in the middle, good for a spare paddle or occasional light use.
+Plastic and aluminum are the worst, and I suggest avoiding them.

 I love my carbon paddles; they are a dream to use and paddle with compared to the older, heavier glass and plastic paddles which make up the rest of my collection.
 Even a fairly nice, top end glass blade weighs significantly heavier.

 If budget allows, try to stretch for a carbon shaft and blade, or even just a carbon shaft.
 Carbon shafts are also much warmer to hold in freezing weather.

 Hgh quality wooden paddles are stunning to look at and with a strength and weight ratio comparable to carbon.
 The most popular wood for paddle construction is probably Western Red Cider.
 Although, other types of cider and even spruce can make nice blades.

 My Recommendations on the best paddles for freshwater fishing.

 Not everyone wants to spend a lot of money on a paddle.
 Despite hours of researching and checking over a dozen budget paddles, I struggle to find any I will recommend.
 Maybe I have been spoiled from years of kayaking with full carbon paddles.
 Stick with the supplied paddle until you can afford something nicer.
 Budget paddles typically have aluminum shafts which are heavy, and when companies try to make the shaft thin or lightweight, the paddle becomes weak.
 Breakages are common for lightweight aluminum paddles.